Barasakar/barasakar.github.io/content/projects/project3.md

 The imported images are in grayscaled.
 If the user wants, the program can binarize the image by using Otsu Threshold Algorithm and Gaussian Blur from OpenCV.
 At the same time, the program will continue maintaining the grayscale status of the images while binarizing the images.
 ![Binarization](/Images/projects_content/project_3/Binarization.gif)

 Another functionality that the program provides is contouring.
-This functionality will draw contours around the white (with a value of 255) in the images:
+This functionality will draw contours around the white pixels (with a value of 255) in the images:
 ![contouring](/Images/projects_content/project_3/contouring.gif)

 Finally, the program can try to get rid of the arc-liked artifacts on the images: